chef-boneyard/netapp_e-cookbook/README.md

 ### Attributes ###
 This resource has the following attributes:

 * `name` string.
-Required, name_attibute.
+Required, name_attribute.
 The user-label to assign to the new host group.
 * `storage_system` IP address string.
 Required.
 IP address of the storage system being managed by the proxy.
 * `hosts` string.
 List of hostRefs to assign to the HostGroup.